 The structure of the MRF for the MSA shown in Fig. 1(A) is shown in Fig. 1(B).
-For expositional clarity, only four nodes of the MRF are shown, corresponding to positions 1-4 in the MSA.
 The edge between variables X_1 and X_4 reflects the statistical coupling between those positions in the MSA.

 3 Structure learning with L_1 Regularization